cemrtkn/sorry-that-i-didnt-pay-for-your-ATTENTION/README.md

 - The observer arrives in front of the room and reads the description.
 - They take the wireless headphones and flashlight and go in the dark room.
 - The flashlight is used to navigate in the room.
-- The setup approximates a position of the observer making use of the light intensity detected by them.
+- The setup approximates a position of the observer making use of the light intensity detected.
-- They listen to the sound clip they are closest to based on their position in the embedding space.
+- The observer listens to the sound clip they are closest to based on their position in the embedding space.

 ![The setup outside the installation room](material/outside_the_door.jpg)